citrix-openstack/boxes/README.md

 Install XCP-XAPI
 ================
+A way of automatically install an xcp-xapi on top of a minimal Ubuntu 12.04 installation.

 WARNING: this script will wipe your sda7.
-For more info, see:
+The script is an automated execution of steps covered by:

 http://wiki.openstack.org/XenServer/Install/XcpXapiOnPrecise

-If you want to get started with XCP-XAPI, and you have an minimal Ubuntu installation, and an sda7 free to be destroyed:
+Usage:

     install_xcp_xapi root rootpassword yourhost.yourdomain

 This script will leave a box with
-  * xcp-xapi
+  * components: xcp-xapi
     * bridge networking
     * dhcp on eth0
-  * ext storage
+    * ext storage on sda7

 Install and start a Debian-Like VM